georgetarn/terraform/README.md

 ## Getting started

 ```
-cd basic
+1. Clone the repo
+2. cd into the repo
-cp terraform.tfvars.example terraform.tfvars
+3. cp terraform.tfvars.example terraform.tfvars
 ```

 After doing the template copy above, you can now populate the variables as you wish.
+Once done run:

 ```
 terraform init
+terraform plan
 terraform apply
 ```